 My Name is Sawyer Buttweiler and I’m the Head Instructor and founder of Misfits Grappling Club.
-I have been studying and competing in Brazilian Jiu Jitsu for over 11 years and I was awarded my purple belt in Tenth Planet BJJ on June 12th 2017 by my instructor Nate Kleinfeld, the owner of Next Level Combat AKA Tenth Planet St. Paul.
+I have been studying and competing in Brazilian Jiu Jitsu for over 14 years and I was awarded my brown belt on January 3rd, 2021 by my instructor Nate Kleinfeld, the owner of Next Level Combat AKA Tenth Planet St. Paul.

 My students and I have won at all levels of competition across the Midwest and we want you to come and train with us in Sioux Falls.
 It’s fun, I promise.